Optimizing Infertility Treatment

 - 1.00 Attendance - General Attendance

 You must be logged into your account to participate in this activity.
-Get started by viewing the recording; then follow the prompts at the bottom of the screen.
+Get started by completing the “Evaluation”; then follow the prompts at the bottom of the screen.
 At the end of the activity, you will be able to view, save or print your certificate of participation.
 A complete listing of all of your activities can be found under “My Account,” “My Activities.”